Benefits of moderate hypercapnia for the brain. Obstructive sleep apnea and depression (literature review). Pathogenesis of hypercapnia and hypoxemia

 • measure pulse, heart rate and blood tone;

-• interview the patient in detail (if the person is conscious) or the one who delivered the victim to a medical facility - to compile a complete symptomatic picture and determine the severity of the condition.
+• interview the patient in detail (if the person is conscious) or the one who delivered the victim to a medical facility - to draw up a complete symptomatic picture and determine the severity of the condition.

 Laboratory research: